All Episodes

 And it's a big problem.

-The way this is gonna work is the House passed it by you know a slim margin, and the Senate will pass their version of it, working with the uh Senate parliamentarian to make sure it meets the criteria for reconciliation, and then they'll go into conference between the two houses.
+The way this is going to work is the House passed it by a slim margin, and the Senate will pass their version of it, working with the Senate parliamentarian to make sure it meets the criteria for reconciliation.

 They'll come up with a compromise bill.

-Hopefully it cuts more, because I think the more the better.
+Hopefully it cuts more because I think the more, the better.

 I think it's better for the economy.

-We can't keep robbing from our kids, and then they'll vote again in the House again in the Senate, and then hopefully the president signs the bill.
+And then they'll vote again in the House, again in the Senate, and then hopefully the president signs the bill.

-As of now, I I don't see problems.
+As of now, I don't see problems.

 Well, and I don't agree with them, you know, like putting Social Security on the chopping block.

-Uh you know, I'm 68.
+You know, I'm 68.

 I don't make enough on my Social Security to even qualify to rent an apartment.